coinmini/slingshot/participants/Fildown.md

 ## (11) Who is the intended user for your application/UI?

-For the software needs of users can use our application, regardless of their operating system is windows, MacOS and so on.
+For the IDC users needs of users can use our application, regardless of their operating system is windows, MacOS and so on.

 ## (12) Do you have any users already or plans to acquire users soon?

-No, for now, I juest start develop it, I will storage some different kinds of software.
-For a long-term considering, I will develop download function for the storage data to help users more conveniently use it.
+Yes, we have IDC users

 ## (13) What challenges do you anticipate with this project?